zedlopez/ifm/Examples/Bribery.md

 ```

-As it happens, correct behavior is built into the ``give`` command once "block giving" is turned off, so we do not have to write a replacement report or carry-out rule; the object will be transferred to the possession of the caterpillar.
+As it happens, correct behaviour is built into the ``give`` command once "block giving" is turned off, so we do not have to write a replacement report or carry-out rule; the object will be transferred to the possession of the caterpillar.
 But we do want to adjust the action just a little so that our gift cheers up the recipient: